contanpe/PSCI/Theory Roadmap and Abstract.md

 ## Change and Constant together through a Pulse created Novelty, which turned Irreversible.

+Time creates an abstract "arrow", as it is irreversible.
+From it comes coordinate geometry.

 ### This pulse is felt by us as time.
 It is the rate at which the Universe recreates itself when it increases in complexity due to ɸ.
 It is the resonant frequency of self-aware novelty, governed by: